Albert’s Restaurant - San Diego Zoo has partnered with OpenTable to provide free, secure and instantly confirmed online

 Located in the Lost Forest zone in the heart of the San Diego Zoo, Albert’s offers full-service dining where you can enjoy open-air deck seating overlooking a private waterfall.
-Inside seating in our main dining room overlooking the Treehouse gardens is temporarily unavailable.
 Zoo admission is required to access Albert’s Restaurant.

 ALBERT’S WEEKEND BRUNCH

 Come into Albert’s and make Saturdays and Sundays your “fun days” by kicking off your visit with brunch!
-Before setting off to see the animals, enjoy a great breakfast along with a Bloody Mary or bottomless mimosa!
+Before setting off to see the wildlife, enjoy a great breakfast along with a Bloody Mary or bottomless mimosa!
 Brunch is served from 10 a.m. to noon every Saturday and Sunday in Albert’s.
 Reservations not required, but encouraged, and can be made by calling 619-685-3200.
 Admission required for nonmembers.

 Albert’s Restaurant also hosts gourmet food and craft beer or wine pairing dinners, special holiday buffets, and more.
-You may even be joined by a furry, feathered, or scaled animal ambassador friend or two!
+You may even be joined by a furry, feathered, or scaled wildlife ambassador friend or two!

 THE GORILLA BEHIND THE NAME

 Undoubtedly the most famous resident ever at the San Diego Zoo, Albert was a handsome silverback western lowland gorilla.
 Born in Africa, Albert arrived at the Zoo in August 1949 at about four months of age.
 He and two baby female lowland gorillas were hand raised in the Zoo’s nursery.
 As Albert reached maturity, he was moved to a new open-air gorilla grotto, located where this restaurant now stands.
 In 1965, Albert fathered Alvila, the first western lowland gorilla conceived and born at the San Diego Zoo and only the seventh gorilla born in any zoo.
 During his years here, Albert endeared himself to an international audience through his majestic stature, mischievous behavior, and gentle demeanor.

-Albert died peacefully on October 18, 1978; however, his spirit continues through the conservation efforts of San Diego Zoo Global, the ambiance of his namesake restaurant, and in his grandchildren and great-grandchildren living at the San Diego Zoo and San Diego Zoo Safari Park.
+Albert died peacefully on October 18, 1978; however, his spirit continues through the conservation efforts of San Diego Zoo Wildlife Alliance, the ambiance of his namesake restaurant, and in his grandchildren and great-grandchildren living at the San Diego Zoo and San Diego Zoo Safari Park.

 SAN DIEGO ZOO EXECUTIVE CHEF: